Aly-ve/Mastodon-share-button/README.md

 Too see an concrete example, please see the [Github Pages](https://aly-ve.github.io/Mastodon-share-button/) at the root of this repository.

 And it creates all elements by itself.

-## Be careful
-MSB works fine but don't forget it is still under development.